 Jazz Clubs and Nightclubs

-Jazz clubs are a distinct type of entertainment venue: small, intimate rooms — usually part of a bar or nightclub — where live jazz is the main event.
-The setting reflects jazz’s conversational, improvisational character; audiences sit close, drinks flow, and performers feed directly off the room.
-The Blue Note and Village Vanguard in New York City and Ronnie Scott’s in London are among the world’s most celebrated jazz clubs, each hosting the genre’s greatest performers for decades.
+Jazz clubs are a distinct type of entertainment venue: small, intimate rooms, usually part of a bar, where live jazz is the main event.
+The Blue Note and Village Vanguard in New York City and Ronnie Scott’s in London are among the world’s most celebrated jazz clubs.
+Nightclubs overlap with live music venues when they feature a dedicated stage alongside a dance floor and DJ booth, typically operating late into the evening across rock, pop, hip-hop, and electronic acts.

 Theater Venues (500–3,000 Capacity)